gideaoms/clark-orm/readme.md

 # ClarkORM

-If you like this project, please give us a star :star:
+If you like this project, please give us a star on Github.

-ClarkORM is a [Typescript](https://www.typescriptlang.org/) ORM built on top of [Lucid ORM](https://preview.adonisjs.com/guides/database/introduction) (AdonisJS V5).
+ClarkORM is a [Typescript](https://www.typescriptlang.org/) ORM built on top of [Lucid ORM](https://preview.adonisjs.com/guides/database/introduction) (AdonisJS).

 ## Why

 [AdonisJS](https://adonisjs.com/) is a great framework and it has one of the best ORM.
 But it works only in its ecosystem.
-Using ClarkORM you can have all the benefits of Lucid, but in any project you want.
+Using ClarkORM you can have all the benefits of Lucid, but in any Node.js project you want.

 ## How it works